About Det 030

 - Are the common bond among all comrades in arms.

-- Are the glue that unifies the Air Force and ties us to the great warriors and public servants of the past.
+- Are the glue that unifies the Department of the Air Force and ties us to the great warriors and public servants of the past.

 Integrity is a character trait, a willingness to do what is right even when no one is looking.
 It is the moral compass, the inner voice, the voice of self-control and the basis for the trust imperative in today's military.
 Integrity is the ability to hold together and properly regulate all of the elements of one's personality.
 A person of integrity acts on conviction, and controls impulses and appetites.